 You should be able to produce an analysis of training requirements as well as a training plan.

-Designers define objectives, construct evaluation techniques, develop assessment instruments, decide on media, and address other delivery issues at this phase.
+Designers define objectives, construct evaluation techniques, develop assessment instruments, decide on media, and address other delivery issues during this phase.
 Supervisors and senior leaders focus on the training department’s agreed needs to ensure that the program achieves the intended return on stakeholder expectations.
 To create a successful design, you must continue the review process during the design phase.
-You should have an overview of the course design as well as storyboards/prototypes in the end.
+You should have an overview of the course design and storyboards/prototypes at the end.

-The development of learning and performance activities and resources and the definition of instruction occur during this phase.
+The development of learning and performance activities and resources and the instruction definition occur during this phase.
 Also developed or integrated is technology.
 In the development phase, everything comes together.
 Along with the program materials, you have to establish tools for evaluation.
 Course Content is what you should produce.

 This phase includes the delivery of the learning and development, whether in an instructor-led virtual or traditional session or an asynchronous session.
 You can obtain feedback and data on an ongoing basis to make adjustments before it is too late.
 You should come out with: Your courses are live, and learners can start to take and complete courses.

 Evaluation is frequently considered the last stage, although it begins the ADDIE process and is included in every phase.
 Throughout the first four phases, this phase is ongoing.
-If you’ve followed the ADDIE approach to the end, evaluation becomes a placeholder at this point.
-It serves as a reminder that the job isn’t done unless you show that the effort met your expectations.
-That means you’ll need to stay involved by communicating with supervisors and keeping track of developments.
+If you’ve followed the ADDIE approach, evaluation becomes a placeholder at this point.
+It serves as a reminder that the job is only done if you show that the effort meets your expectations.
+You’ll need to talk with supervisors and keep track of the latest developments.
 The E doesn’t simply belong at the finish; it belongs throughout the entire process.
-You should come up with the following: a report on the evaluation and improvements.
+You should come up with a report on the evaluation and improvements.

-The 4Cs instruction design and delivery process, created by Sharon L. Bowman, has roots in educational and psychological research from the latter half of the twentieth century.
+The 4Cs (Connections, Concepts, Concept practice and Conclusions) instruction design and delivery process, created by Sharon L. Bowman, has roots in educational and psychological research from the latter half of the twentieth century.
 The availability of new research on learning styles, learning modalities, and multiple intelligences, as well as recent discoveries in the field of neuroscience, have all contributed to an approach to teaching and training that we now call Accelerated Learning (AL).
 AL’s basic tenets are as follows:

 - You have to involve in learning both the intellect and the body.